Buckinghamshire New University: 21st century

 In 2007 its application for university status was approved by the Privy Council and it took its current name "Buckinghamshire New University", abbreviated to Bucks.
 The university changed its shortened name to 'BNU' in 2021.

 Alternative names such as 'University of Wycombe', 'Wycombe University', 'University of High Wycombe', 'High Wycombe University', 'University of Buckinghamshire' and 'Buckinghamshire Chilterns University' were rejected.
-The chosen name was to lead to displeasure from the University of Buckingham for also using the county name.
+The chosen name prompted disapproval from the University of Buckingham for also using the county name.

 Bucks had plans to consolidate its campuses into a purpose-built site near to Hughenden Park in High Wycombe on land previously owned by CompAir.
 While these plans fell through, the university changed plans to renovate and enlarge the main campus as well as consolidate both the Wellesbourne and Chalfont campuses onto the High Wycombe site.
 Additionally, new halls of residence have been built at the Hughenden Park site.

 The university is a lead academic sponsor of Buckinghamshire University Technical College, a new university technical college which opened in Aylesbury in September 2013.